 The Interfaith Center of Greater Philadelphia coordinates the Walking the Walk program with high school youth in faith communities throughout the area.
 Our congregation is a part of the Suburban West – Media Walking the Walk Network which includes Jewish, Christian, and Islamic participants.
 The youth meet throughout the school year to learn about other faiths and to participate in service projects together.
 This program is open to students currently in 9th-12th grade.
 The youth participate alongside adult mentors from Reformation.
 For more information on this program, please visit their website.

 Reformation is able to sponsor a group of youth and adults to participate in the Appalachian Service Project each summer.
 The ASP program allows for servant groups to come to locations in Appalachia to provide home repairs for those living in these areas.
 Throughout the week of service, the participants gain close and meaningful relationships with the families they serve and are able to put their faith into action.
 In the past, our congregation has sent teams to Kentucky, Virginia, and West Virginia.
 For more information on ASP you can check out their website.

 National Youth Gathering

 The Evangelical Lutheran Church in America (ELCA) hosts a National Youth Gathering every three years and invites all high school Lutheran youth to attend.
 During the week, the participants are able to join with over 40,000 other youth to worship, service, and learning opportunities.
-The next gathering is scheduled for July of 2015 in Detroit!
+The next gathering is scheduled for July of 2021 in Minneapolis!
 For more information, you can visit the ELCA’s youth gathering website.